kuzn137/Statistical_problems/README.md

 # Statistical_problems
-My solutions for problems from Introduction to statistial learning in R and Python
+My solutions for problems from "Introduction to statistial learning" in R and Python.
+Book and data sets http://faculty.marshall.usc.edu/gareth-james/ISL/